 Policy Challenge

-Applications are now open for the 2024 Georgetown Public Policy Challenge
+Applications for the Public Policy Challenge will open in January 2025.

 Students enrolled in any Georgetown graduate program are eligible to apply, either as an individual or as a team of 2-5 students.
 Individuals will be placed on teams with other students with similar policy interests.
-The application for the 2024 Public Policy Challenge is now open.
-Applications are due by January 29, 2024.
+The application for the 2025 Public Policy Challenge will open in January 2025.
 Please address any questions to publicpolicychallenge@georgetown.edu.

 The Georgetown Public Policy Challenge tasks graduate students with developing innovative solutions to issues in the Washington, DC region.
 Hundreds of students have participated and thousands of dollars in prize money has been awarded through this competition since its founding in 2014, leading to the development and implementation of proposals focusing on a large range of policy issues across the District.